19hours/sg-statutes/Acts/Legal Profession Act.md

 (a) a foreign lawyer or a solicitor registered by the Attorney-General under this Part; or

-(b) a foreign lawyer granted the approval of the Attorney-General under section 130L.
+(b) a foreign lawyer granted the approval of the Attorney-General under section 130L(1).

 [19/2008]

+[Act 3 of 2012 wef 01/06/2012]

 (2) Every complaint made under this section shall be in writing and be supported by a statutory declaration setting out —